AltairaLabs/CodeGen-MCP/CONTRIBUTING.md

-# Contributing to PromptKit
+# Contributing to CodeGen MCP

-Thank you for your interest in contributing to PromptKit!
+Thank you for your interest in contributing to CodeGen MCP!
 This document provides comprehensive guidelines and instructions for contributing to our open source project.

 ## Code of Conduct